 In an effort to keep transportations costs down, please make every effort to confirm your lecture dates and book your airfare in a timely manner.
 Typically airfare is non-refundable – so it is important to make sure everything is confirmed as far as venue and honorarium (can we pay them) before purchasing airfare.

-- Advertising: The Communications Department can assist you with advertising.
+Advertising: The Communications Department can assist you with advertising.
 You should get in touch with them at least three to four weeks prior to your event.
-If you need a press release, please contact Daniel Le Ray (x4917) and for assistance with posters and flyers contact Chris Bishop (x5769) or Travis Congleton (x4966).
+If you need a press release, please contact Daniel Le Ray (x4917) and for assistance with posters and flyers contact Chris Bishop (x5769) or David Schulz (x4966).